 # Configuration in the web interface

-To access terminal settings, go to the Settings tab.
-Almost all sections correspond in content to the sections available directly from the control panel interface.
+To access the terminal settings, go to the Settings tab.
+Almost all sections correspond in content to the sections of the interface available directly from the control panel.

 # Calls

-In the section, you can select the protocol that will be used by TrueConf Group.
+In the Settings > Calls > Call Settings section, you can select the protocol that TrueConf Group will use.

-You can activate Remote Camera Control, allowing your interlocutors to control the position of your PTZ camera.
+You can disable or enable Remote Camera Control, allowing your interlocutors to control the position of your PTZ camera, and you theirs.

 # Call Reception